xiangzhennan/shitcode-web/portfolio/UX/README.md

 - Click ``"replay"`` button to restart the game, which would clear your performance record in your current report.
 - Click ``"home"`` button to come back to the welcome page.
 If you click ``"play"`` button again, the question pages will show you previous existed answering state of your last play.
 You could click ``"get report"`` button, then ``"replay"`` button on the report page to replay the game if you want.
 - Click ``"review answers"`` button to come back to the question pages to check the answer of each question.
 You could click ``"next"`` button to check answers one by one.
-Or you could click specific questions on the navigation bar to check the ones that you answer incorrectly before, which shows as below.
+Or you could click specific question icons on the navigation bar to check the ones that you answer incorrectly before, which shows as below.

 <img src="img/report3.png" width="700" />